 So if you air-pop some popcorn at home, and restrain from putting any additional toppings on it — whether savory or sweet — then it’s probably okay to let your cat snack on a couple of bites if they show any interest in popcorn.
 In fact, some kitties actually enjoy playing with popcorn as a toy!

 Just consult your regular vet first if you do decide to add popcorn — or any human food — to your feline’s diet.

 The problem with popcorn and cats is that nearly all commercially produced popcorn you can buy at a store involves extra toppings and spices on it.
 Whether salted, spicy, buttery, or sugary, you should avoid feeding these types of popcorn to your cat in the interests of maintaining a healthy diet and weight.

 If you’re not air popping the popcorn without the addition of any extra oils, do not feed it to your kitty.

-Also, if you are living with a very young or very old cat, be aware that popcorn kernels can sometimes become choking hazards, so either monitor your cat attempting to eat popcorn very closely, or err on the side of caution and refrain from feeding your cat any popcorn.
+Also, if you’re living with a very young or very old cat, be aware that popcorn kernels can sometimes become choking hazards.
+So either monitor your cat attempting to eat popcorn very closely, or err on the side of caution and refrain from feeding your cat any popcorn.